Routing Quick Reference

 Custom Router

 When the value of :io.pedestal.http/router is a function, that function is used to construct a router.
-The function must take one argument: the fully expanded routing table.
-The constructor function must return a value that satisfies the Router protocol.
+The function must take one argument: a seq of route maps (as described above).
+The constructor function must return a router function.

 Routing Interceptor

-The function router is where it all comes together; this function is passed the route specification and, optionally, the router type; from that it creates the routing table, and passes that through the correct Router constructor function, obtaining at the end an interceptor that performs routing, which it returns.
+The function router is where it all comes together; this function is passed the routing table and the router type; from that it creates the router function, and then, at the end, creates an interceptor that performs routing, which it returns.

 During request execution, on a successful routing, the following keys are added in the context map: